cloudflare/cloudflare-docs/content/magic-transit/how-to/auto-advertise-prefixes.md

 - **Advertised** - The prefix was successfully advertised.
 - **Already Advertised** - The prefix was advertised prior to the auto advertisement attempt.
-- **Delayed** - The Prefix cannot be currently advertised but will attempt advertisement.
+- **Delayed** - The prefix cannot currently be advertised but will attempt advertisement.
 After the prefix can be advertised, a new notification is sent with the updated status.
 - **Locked** - The prefix is locked and cannot be advertised
 - **Could not Advertise** - Cloudflare was unable to advertise the prefix.
 This status can occur for multiple reasons, but usually occurs when you are not allowed to advertise a prefix.
 - **Error** - A general error occurred during prefix advertisement.